 Overall capital management is administered at group level.
 The legal entities are capitalised separately.
-For ASR Aanvullende Ziektekostenverzekeringen N.V. no upstreaming of capital or dividend to the group level is currently foreseen.
+For ASR Aanvullende Ziektekostenverzekeringenen N.V. no upstreaming of capital or dividend to the group level is currently foreseen.
 All capital present is used for strengthening of the capital positioning, investments or to maintain a socially responsible pricing level.
-The solvency ratio stood at 196% at 31 December 2018 (2017: 309%), which was higher than the management target of above 150%.